SayantanBanerjee16/Avengers-Quiz/README.md

 The quiz will contain pictures of MCU characters...
 If  you are in love with marvel universe you should attempt this quiz atleast once.
+If you are able to give all answers correct the developer of this app have some exciting prizes ready for you.